simonwanna/simonwanna.github.io/portfolio.md

 nav_order: 3
 ---

-## Currently working on: Grandmaster Intuition {#grandi}
+## Grandmaster Intuition - Scalable ML Project {#grandi}
-*Dec 2025*
+*Currently in development*

-Scalable ML project to predict impact of chess moves on future game outcome.
+Grandi is an application that predicts the impact of chess moves on future game outcome.
+The project is developed using GCP services and HuggingFace Spaces.

 Link to project: [GitHub Repository](https://github.com/simonwanna/grandi){:.badge .badge--code}